 The whole idea is, it’s a marketing tool, but the reporting on it is the big piece for us: people walk away with a recommendation on what to do about this issue that they have in their team.

 I’m thrilled that we have this, because you have these complex calculations going on in the background that the user never sees.
 But they put in their information and they come up with a very definitive answer to what they have.

-We’re hoping to be one of your customers for the Assessment Center tool.
+We’re hoping to be one of your customers for the Distribution Portal tool.
 We’re hoping to help a lot of folks with that, and maybe make some money with it, too! 🙂

 Tips to digitalize your advice at scale